FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-button.md

     Label:
         description: The text shown within the button.
 If not provided, then the button will only render the icon.
         dynamic: true
+    Button Color:
+        description: Button Color.
+If not provided, default theme color will be used.
+        dynamic: true
+    Text Color:
+        description: Text (Label) color.
+If not provided calculated automatically based on Button color to be Black or White.
+        dynamic: true
+    Icon Color:
+        description: Icon color.
+If not provided, will have the same color as text / label.
+        dynamic: true
     Emulate Button Click: If enabled, any received message will trigger a button click, emitting the relevant payload and topic.
 controls:
     enabled: